LuscaLima/moventur/README.md

 ## ⬆️ Status

+> ✔️ The main phase is complete
-> 🚧 The main phase of this project is still ongoing 🚧
+> 🚧 The construction of other pages and responsiveness is underway

 ## ✔️ Features (they can be incremented)